quininer/isperdal/README.md

 example:

-    from isperdal import Microwave as u
+    from isperdal import Node as u

     u('/').all()(
         lambda this, req, res: